eu-ge-ne/enrouter-docs/apps/web/src/app/docs/start/content.md

 pnpm dev
 ```

-You've got a basic single page `react` application with only one page
+You've got a basic single page React application with only one page
 available at `/` where you can click a button and increment the counter:

 ![Start 0](/start-0.png "Start 0")